Take Robert, a mid-level manager at a consulting firm.

 In a typical day, he might start out strong—up early to walk the dog or shuffle the kids off to school—but it’s downhill from there.
 He spends most of his time sitting, is over scheduled with meetings, and is distracted throughout the day.
 To catch up, he works through lunch and eats an unhealthy meal at his desk.

 In the evening, he battles traffic, then jumps right back into family responsibilities.
-He might fall asleep close to midnight…but not before checking up on news and politics on Facebook.
+He might fall asleep close to midnight…but not before checking up on social media (with a feed full of politics, arguments, and bad news.)

 His chronic stress is costing him.
-And it’s costing his business.
+And it’s costing his business too.

 How Wellness Programs can Help

-It’s critical that we help people learn to manage stress.
+It’s critical that we help people learn to manage stress, and wellness programs are an excellent solution for that.

 Wellness programs provide a variety of innovative solutions for helping employees cope with stress, but only about 50% of employers currently offer this benefit—the other half are missing out on an important method of encouraging healthy behaviors, decreasing stress, and ultimately saving money.